Solar panels have become increasingly popular to generate clean, renewable energy over the years.

 Panels that meet these standards have been tested in simulated wind conditions to withstand high winds without sustaining damage.

-How to prevent solar panels from blown off the roof?
+How to prevent solar panels from blowing off the roof?

 Preventing solar panels from being blown off a roof involves several key steps, including: